jakobfridesjo/jakobfridesjo/README.md

 # You've reached the GitHub of Jakob Fridesjö

-I'm a developer from Sweden with an interest in everything computer related, especially low level stuff, but also all things related to graphics and sound.
+I'm a developer from Sweden with an interest in everything computer related, especially low level stuff, graphics and sound.
 I prefer working with Linux and Android where the favorite languages are Rust and Kotlin, I also enjoy working in Ruby when I need to come up with short and neat solutions.